 - Measurement & instrumentation – modern sensor systems; calibration; data collection & analysis in various domains (physical, biological, etc.)

 - academic transcript(s)

 - contact information for two references

 Salaries will be based on experience according to TVöD guidelines.
-An initial contract will be offered for two years, and subsequent extension is possible.
+An initial contract will be offered for two years, and conversion to a permanent position is possible.
 This is a full-time position.
 The Max Planck Society seeks to increase the number of women in areas where they are underrepresented and therefore explicitly encourages women to apply.
 We are committed to employing more handicapped individuals and especially encourage them to apply.
-Inquiries should be sent to Jonathan Fiene (email@example.com).
+Inquiries should be sent to Jonathan Fiene (firstname.lastname@example.org).

-More information about the Max Planck Institute for Intelligent Systems and Cyber Valley can be found at http://www.is.mpg.de/ and at http://cyber-valley.de/.
+More information about the Max Planck Institute for Intelligent Systems and Cyber Valley can be found at is.mpg.de and at cyber-valley.de.

-The position is available at the earliest convenience and will be open until February 28th, 2019.
-Preference will be given to applications received by January 31st, 2019.
+The position is available at the earliest convenience and will be open until 15 May 2019.

 or send a hardcopy application to: